 Well, I don't know.

-How many years we talking about?
+How many years are we talking about?

 I met her in Vegas.

-I give her quaaludes, we then have sex.
+I give her Qualudes.

-So you have Bill Cosby admitting to plying teens with booze and drugs and having sex with them and having girls frequently dispatched to him by a modeling agency according to these newly unearthed court documents, and of course, a deposition that he had given some years ago.
+So you have Bill Cosby admitting to plying teens with booze and drugs and having sex with them and having girls frequently dispatched to him by a modeling agency, according to these newly unearthed court documents, and, of course, a deposition that he had given some years ago.

-And he said that a modeling agency would provide him, oh, four or five, six young women each week.
+And he said that a modeling agency would provide him, oh, four, five, six young women each week when he gave this deposition in 2005 and 2006 in a lawsuit that was going on then.

 It's unbelievable to me.